sebw/blog-old.wains.be/2006/2006-06-04-postfix-virtual-users-and-domains-kill-spam-under-spamassassin-using-procmail.md

-date: 2006-06-04 13:31:12+00:00

-# 'Postfix + virtual users/domains : kill or forward spam under SpamAssassin
+# Postfix + virtual users/domains: kill or forward spam under SpamAssassin using procmail
-  using procmail'

-categories:
-- Howto
-- Linux
-- Postfix

 I needed to be able to kill spam reaching a certain score on my email gateway, which only delivers to virtual users and virtual domains...